Challenge Facility for Civil Society

-The Challenge Facility for Civil Society awarded US$ 1.8 million to 99 grantees in 37 countries.
+The Challenge Facility for Civil Society awarded US$ 2.1 million to 121 grantees in 41 countries.

 With the focus of the current call for proposals, the Stop TB Partnership contributes to the engagement of communities and people affected by TB in the New Funding Model of the Global Fund.
 Challenge Facility grantees are expected to deliver on the categories described here.
-The Challenge Facility will accept applications from 10 December 2013 until 15 February 2014.

 The Stop TB Partnership Challenge Facility for Civil Society is funding 22 civil society organizations across Africa, Asia, Eastern Europe and Latin America through its 6th round of grants.
 The mission of the Challenge Facility is to support community-based organizations engaged in Global Fund work and activities with key affected populations to empower them to become part of the solution in the fight against TB.